marcon29/rails-archery-score-tracker/notes.md

     # it "won't allow allow a score value of X if there is no x-ring" do
     # end

+    # it "can calculate the total score for a roundset)" do
+    # end

+    - calc a round_set_rank ???
+        - may need new model to make this work (might not be necessary)
+        - could just have the rank in ScoreSession only that updates as go

 # ArcherCategory Controller (will i even have a controller? - don't want to think right now)
     - need to restrict so user can't update any items from this model